April 2019: This post has been updated.

 In other words, I used pre-plated meals as a way to feel in control of my children’s eating.

-As such, I wasn’t helping my kids become independent, intuitive or confident with eating using this approach.
+As such, I wasn’t helping my kids become independent, intuitive or confident with eating.
 And that was getting in the way of really raising a healthy eater.

 What are Family-Style Meals?

 Family-style meals are simply mealtimes where all the food items in the meal are placed in the center of the table.
 Family members pass items around the table from one to another, selecting food items and serving themselves.